lunardoggo/StartOptions/README.md

     /> .\DemoApplication.exe --add -1=10 -2=5 --verbose -h

 In this example, your application will be using the "add"-StartOptionGroup with the subordinate StartOptions "value-1" (value = 10) and "value-2" (value = 5), the verbose-flag is set.
-As the HelpOption "h" is also used, your application will display the help-page for the provided commandline arguments without actually executing the operation, in order to run the addition, just omit this option.
+As the HelpOption "h" is also used, your application will display the help-page for the provided commandline arguments without actually executing the operation, in order to run the addition, just omit the "-h" option.

+Please note, that the help printer by default only displays all options if your commandline arguments only contained HelpOptions if they contained StartOptions or StartOptionGroups, the help page will only contain descriptions to the provided options.
+To change this behaviour, override the following Method in your Application-class:

+    protected override void PrintHelpPage(ParsedStartOptions parsed)
+    {
+        //The following four lines assume, that you defined methods for getting your StartOptionParserSettings, StartOptionGroups, StartOptions and HelpOptions
+        StartOptionParserSettings settings = this.GetStartOptionParserSettings();
+        IEnumerable<StartOptionGroup> groups = this.GetStartOptionGroups();
+        IEnumerable<HelpOption> helpOptions = this.getHelpOptions();
+        IEnumerable<StartOption> options = this.GetStartOptions();

+        this.PrintHelpPage(settings, helpOptions, groups, options);
+    }